What Can You Do About Your Pet’s Bad Breath?

 By Patricia Bennett, D.V.M.

 February is National Pet Dental Health Month and a great time to address your pet’s oral health concerns.
-Just like people, dogs and cats benefit from regular care of their teeth, and a clean mouth can help prevent more serious health concerns later.
+Just like people, dogs, and cats benefit from regular care of their teeth, and a clean mouth can help prevent more serious health concerns later.
 Poor tooth health can result in common problems involving not only the mouth but the liver, heart, and kidneys as well.

-- Moves slower to go to the food bowl
+- Moves slowly to go to the food bowl.

-The information contained in this article is not intended to be a substitute for professional medical advice, diagnosis, care, or treatment.
-Always consult your veterinarian or other qualified healthcare provider with any questions regarding any possible medical condition.
+The information contained in this article is not intended to be a substitute for professional health advice, diagnosis, care, or treatment.
+Always consult your veterinarian or other qualified healthcare provider with questions regarding any possible health condition.